famendola1/Worksheet-Digitalization/README.md

 ![](images/Figure4.png)
 <p align="center"> <i> Figure 4 </i> </p>

-After creating an account with an email and password and correct invitation code, the admin will be able to login to their account (Figure 1).
-From there, they will then be redirected to the admin home page. #### Admin Homepage
+After creating an account with an email and password and correct invitation code, the admin can then login to their account (Figure 1).
+From there, they will then be redirected to the admin home page.
+#### Admin Homepage
 ![](images/Figure5.png)
 <p align="center"> <i> Figure 5 </i> </p>